Flederossi/raosxd/README.md

 *Note: No compilation required :)*

 ## Boot it on a real machine
-To run it on real hardware, you can flash the bootloader on a USB by running:
+To run it on real hardware, you can flash the bootloader on an USB by running:

 - Linux: `sudo dd if=image/boot.bin of=/dev/[your usb] bs=512 status=progress`